 - Open Source — And the best part is, it is completely free to download and use.

-Note: Bootstrap is responsive by default with a mobile first approach.
-Bootstrap 3.3.7 is the most stable version of the Bootstrap and it is still supported for critical bugfixes and documentation changes.
-This version also compatible with IE8-9 browsers.
+Note: Bootstrap 4 is responsive by default with a mobile first approach.
+Bootstrap 4.3 is the latest and most stable version of the Bootstrap.
+Bootstrap 4 is supported in all major modern browsers such Google Chrome, Firefox, Safari, Internet Explorer 10 and above, etc.

 What This Tutorial Covers